-Digital technology has mattered this year
+Digital technology mattered more than ever

-Reach consumers.
-Engage consumers.
-Sell to consumers.
+Reach customers.
+Engage customers.
+Sell to customers.

-Consumers spending more time online and on their social media feeds.
+Customers spending more time online and on their social media feeds.
 Shoppers spending more online.
 All those lovely rivers of digital data to try and work out what your target audience searches for, reads, views and buys.